kristjanvalur/py-asynkit/README.md

 - `result()` - Returns the _return value_ of the coroutine or **raises** any _exception_ that it produced.
 - `exception()` - Returns any _exception_ raised, or `None` otherwise.

- But more importly it has these:
+ But more importantly it has these:

 - `__await__()` - A magic method making it directly _awaitable_.
 If it has already finished, awaiting this coroutine is the same as calling `result()`, otherwise it awaits the original coroutine's continued execution
 - `as_coroutine()` - A helper which returns a proper _coroutine_ object to await the `CoroStart`